DerHahne/room_display/README.md

-# room_display
+# Room Display

-A service to allow easy display of meeting room status from Outlook/Exchange
+A service to allow easy display of meeting room status from Outlook/Exchange on a web based tablet interface

 ## Running